marxin/texi2rst-generated/sphinx/gfc-internals/error-handling.rst

 discarded.
 However, when ``IF`` is not a valid variable, this buffered error message will be reported to the user.

-The error handling code is implemented in :samp:`error.c`.
+The error handling code is implemented in :samp:`error.cc`.
 Errors are normally entered into the buffer with the ``gfc_error`` function.
 Warnings go through a similar buffering process, and are entered into the buffer with ``gfc_warning``.
 There is also a special-purpose